 The type of exercise required will be individual to you and your current complaint, and is likely to consist of specific (focusing on the elbow and surrounding muscles) and some non-specific exercises (building strength in the whole body or neighbouring area e.g. the shoulder), as well as looking at your approach to fulfilling your moderate or vigorous levels of physical activity.
 If there is a failure to see any improvement, a reflection on the diagnosis and contributing variables may be required with your treating clinician.
 At this point your clinician will consider the input of other disciplines and treatments, which is where our multidisciplinary team comes in handy.

-Below are some FAQs I’ve been asked when working with patients who have elbow pain:
+Below are some FAQs we have been asked when working with patients who have elbow pain:

 Continuing activity is important, but the amount and possibly type of activity may need to be temporarily modified.